How To Find Your Way in Minced Forest

 I must remind the reader that this was the Christmas season and the whole place was choke full of poinsettias, holly and mistletoe.
 And yes, mistletoe had killed the god Balder when they were throwing things at him and it was the one thing that failed to bounce back.

 “My daughters!” howled Uncle Wildgale, and only by the joint efforts of Mum, Uncle Gen and even Dad, could he be kept from blowing all the boisterous kids off the clouds.
-It was quite a spectacle to watch them roll on the floor trying to cover Wildgale´s mouth.
+It was quite a spectacle to watch all three roll on the floor trying to cover Wildgale´s mouth.
 But it was Uncle Evenfall who put a stop to the riot, making all the thing-casters fall into a sudden and deep sleep.

 “You see?”
 Mathilde said to Wildgale.
 “One can’t leave one’s house.”